 Some people think the road to publication is a straight line.
-I tend to think of it more as the path Christopher Columbus took to reach India, or the path Billy follows in your typical Family Circus Cartoon.
+I tend to think of it more as the path Billy follows in your typical (though not especially funny) Family Circus Cartoon.
 Whatever route you take, you’re making the journey, and here’s a list of sites/people who can help.

 SCBWI: Join.
-They have lots of advice, information about the market, information about different publishing houses, etc. Plus, SCBWI will help you find a critique group in your area.
-I can’t emphasize the importance of a good critique group enough.
-Plus, if you go to meetings, you just might meet another like-minded soul (or two! or three) who will become your BFF.
+They have lots of advice, information about the market, information about different publishing houses, etc., for people who are just starting out.
+Plus, SCBWI can help you find a critique group in your area.
 The message boards are also extremely helpful.

 Harold Underdown’s guide to publishing: Harold is legendary.

-Agentquery: A searchable database that helps you find out about agents, according to what they represent.
-Then you can double check them on Verla’s message board to see what others are saying about them, or google them and find interviews with them.
+Agentquery: A searchable database that helps you find out about agents, according to what and who they represent.
+Find one you’re interested in?
+Look him/her up on twitter.
+Find some interviews and read them.
 It’s all about doing your homework.

-411Kidlit is an extremely helpful website, and answers questions you didn’t know to ask.
+411Kidlit is a helpful website, and answers questions you didn’t know to ask.

 Editorial Anymous: If you have a question, EA has probably already answered it.
 Rookie mistakes averted here!